 - Provide students with a solid foundation of the basic grammatical structures of the target language thus enabling them to communicate effectively across the four key language skills (listening, speaking, reading and writing) at an elementary level on a variety of general topics

 - Enable participants to give and understand information and to achieve a confident elementary level of communicative competence in everyday situations

-- Provide an introduction to the customs, culture and society of the regions/countries in which the language is spoken and to develop student awareness of the general social and cultural background of the language
+- Provide an introduction to the customs, cultures and societies of the regions/countries in which Spanish is spoken and to develop student awareness of the general social and cultural background of the language

 ILO: Module-specific skills